abdulhay26/Hosuing-Sales-Analysis-Using-Tableau/README.md

 ---

-Adjust the placeholders like `[email]`, `[LinkedIn]`, and `yourusername` with the appropriate links or information.
+Adjust the placeholders like `abdul786hay@gmail.com`, `https://www.linkedin.com/in/k-abdul-hayyu-106147167/`, with the appropriate links or information.
 This README provides an overview, guidance on accessing the project, and encourages collaboration or feedback.